syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/drop-down-list/how-to/modify-data.md

 ---

-# Modify the result data before passing to DropDownList when binding remote data source
+# Modify data before passing to DropDownList for remote data binding

 When binding the remote data source, by using the [actionComplete](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.DropDowns.DropDownList.html#Syncfusion_EJ2_DropDowns_DropDownList_ActionComplete) event, you can modify the result data before passing it to DropDownList.